ssu-dmlab/DynamicTriad-pytorch/README.md

 With a reduced `epochs`, the batch duplication can decrease the training time.
 (Of course, there is a trade-off between efficiency and accuracy because the batch duplication could harm the randomness of the sampling, but its effect seems scant as shown in the below).
 If `batdup` is set to `1`, then the batch duplicated version is the same as the original one.

+## Datasets
+We use the following datasets to reproduce the experimental results shown in the paper.

+* Academic
+* Academic_toy

+The Academic and Academic_toy datasets have been obtained by running [academic2adjlist.py](https://github.com/luckiezhou/DynamicTriad/blob/master/scripts/academic2adjlist.py) in the original repository.

 ## Evaluation results